pudding65/DFS-exe/Main/ReadMe.txt

 The first row is the initial state
 The second row is the goal state
 The third row is the graph
-Each adjacent node will be placed within a parenthesis, separating the two points into commas Each node will be enclosed in a quotation mark
+Each adjacent node will be placed within a parenthesis, separating the two nodes into commas Each node will be enclosed in a quotation mark
 All of this will be in a square at both ends.